21% of women 18 to 29 say they have been sexually harassed online, according to a survey

 Scheff also mentions the experience of actress Ashley Judd.
 The University of Kentucky basketball fan shared via Twitter in March 2015 how she was called a host of sexual and derogatory names after she accused another team of “playing dirty” during the NCAA Tournament.

-that when she expressed a "stout" opinion during March Madness, she was called "a whore, c---, threatened with sexual violence."
-She added, "Not okay.' "
+She wrote that when she expressed a “stout” opinion during March Madness, she was called “a whore, c—, threatened with sexual violence.”
+She added, “Not okay.’ “

 Scheff was the victim of online shaming in 2003.
 As an education consultant who worked with families of troubled teens, she was attacked online by what she calls a “disgruntled client” who she says tried to ruin her career and destroyed her emotional well-being.

 “When you are being attacked online, you just go into this deep dark place,” Scheff said.